Localization

 Translate your guide

 Translate a guide by exporting the XLIFF file, adding the translation into the file, and importing the translated file back into the guide's localization details.
-The XLIFF formats translations for any text entered into a Building Block except for unstructured text in images and code blocks.
+The XLIFF formats translations for any text entered into a building block apart from unstructured text in images and code blocks.
 The alt text and URL used for images is available for translation in the XLIFF.

-For example, text in a Text Block and button text is captured in the XLIFF, but text in an uploaded image is not.
-If you have a translated version of the image hosted, you can replace the image URL in the XLIFF file, so the Guide loads your translated image instead of the image added to the original Guide.
+For example, text in a text block and button text is captured in the XLIFF, but text in an uploaded image isn't.
+If you have a translated version of the image hosted, you can replace the image URL in the XLIFF file, so the guide loads your translated image instead of the image added to the original Guide.

 Localized link URLs can be added in the .xliff file.
 Each button link will have its own trans-unit; the localized link URLs can be added in the <target> element for that unit.

 Always start with a completed guide with the final version of all text.
-The translation file will not update if you edit your Guide content in Visual Design Studio after exporting your XLIFF file.
+The translation file doesn't update if you edit your guide content in Visual Design Studio after exporting your XLIFF file.
 You'll need to repeat the export, translate, and import process if you make content changes.

 Note: You can also automate the localization of multiple guides through our localization API, enabling the export and import of up to 15 guides in bulk.

-Localization is accessed from the Guide Details page of the guide you're translating.
+Localization is accessed in the Settings tab of the guide's details page of the guide you're translating.

-1. Find the Localization tile in Guide Details.
+- In the Localization tile in Guide Details page, select Edit.

-3. Click Export to download the XLIFF file for your Guide so it can be translated.
+- Select Export to download the XLIFF file for your guide so it can be translated.

 Working with XLIFF code

 XLIFF is the industry standard file format for content translation and localization.
-It identifies the specific UI elements and text contents, the original and translated languages, and the original and translated content.
-The XLIFF file exported from Pendo provides the code for all translatable content in the entire Guide.
+It identifies the specific UI elements and text content, the original and translated languages, and the original and translated content.
+The XLIFF file exported from Pendo provides the code for all the translatable content in the entire guide.
 Each object is organized by <trans-unit> in the code.
-The file exported from Pendo is ready for translation and does not have a target language or any target content.
+The file exported from Pendo is ready for translation and doesn't have a target language or any target content.
 If you need to translate into multiple languages, each language requires its own XLIFF file.
-A single file will not support translation into more than one target language.
+A single file doesn't support translation into more than one target language.

 A trans-unit is an individual block of text in the code.
-You may have multiple trans-units in a single Guide step.
+You may have multiple trans-units in a single guide step.
 Each trans-unit must be translated individually.
-Translating multiple blocks of text in a single trans-unit is unsupported.
-You can edit the translated phrasing in the XLIFF file for the target language to improve readability and formatting in the rendered version of the translated Guide if needed.
+Translating multiple blocks of text in a single trans-unit isn't supported.
+You can edit the translated phrasing in the XLIFF file for the target language to improve readability and formatting in the rendered version of the translated guide if needed.

 Example